Guide to historical archives

 Links will open in a separate tab.

 You will find examples of the source materials I used here.
-Thy include newspaper clippings, emancipation papers, declarations of independence, songs, and government records.
+They include newspaper clippings, emancipation papers, declarations of independence, songs, and government records.

 More information about the book Rogue Revolutionaries here.

-My research on the Greater Caribbean, citizenship and nationality, and the African Diaspora is on this page.
+My other research on the Greater Caribbean, migration, and citizenship is on this page.

-France’s presence in the Greater Caribbean included the colonies of Guadeloupe and Martinique (that are still part of France today) as well as Louisiana and Saint-Domingue until 1803-1804.
-Saint-Domingue overthrew the French and became the independent country of Haiti in 1804.
+France’s presence in the Greater Caribbean included the colonies of Guadeloupe and Martinique (still part of France today) as well as Louisiana and Saint-Domingue until 1803-1804.
+Saint-Domingue overthrew the French Empire and became the independent country of Haiti in 1804.

 - The Archives nationales d’outre-mer (national overseas archives) have a lot of material online.
 Particularly useful are the People and Families Name Database that lists people mentioned in inventories, and the Digitized Registry of Births, Marriages and Deaths (état civil).
 For the état civil, I recommend searching by region (for instance Saint Domingue for colonial Haiti).
 You can also look by Collection if you click on the tab “Etat general des fonds.”
 Also noteworthy is the Ulysse Image Database.
 Site is also in English